playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 While navigating JSON tree, you retrieve `JsValue` but you may want to convert the JsValue to a Scala type.
 For ex, a `JsString` to a `String` or a `JsNumber` to a `Long` (if it can be converted).

-### Unsafe nav with `as[T]`
+### Unsafe conversion with `json.as[T]`

-`as[T]` is unsafe because it tries to access the path and toconvert to the required type.
+`as[T]` is unsafe because it tries to access the path and to convert to the required type.
 But if the path is not found or the conversion not possible, it generates a `JsResultException` RuntimeException containing detected errors.

 #### case OK: path found & conversion possible